Siwick-Research-Group/siwick-website/static/about-this-website.md

 * Image utilities are provided by the [hakyll-images](http://hackage.haskell.org/package/hakyll-images) package.
 * Cascading style sheet components are provided by the [Bulma project](https://bulma.io/);
 * Icons are provided by the [Font Awesome project](https://fontawesome.com/);

+You can find the source code and content [here](https://github.com/Siwick-Research-Group/siwick-website).